1. Invest-Safely.com

 "Income" is the amount of money you make (Revenue) minus the amount of money you spend (Expenses).
 This is why we call it an "Income Statement".

-A word about "revenue".
-According to Robert Kiyosaki, assets generate revenue.
-For example, When you have a job, you are an asset to a company because you do things that make the company money...otherwise you won't be an asset for long!
+A word about "revenue": according to Robert Kiyosaki, assets generate revenue.
+For example, when you have a job, you are an asset to a company because you do things that make the company money...otherwise you won't be an asset for long!

 Income - Expenses = Profit